BrianWill/japanese_vocab/README.md

 # Japanese Vocab trainer

 A program for collecting stories (short excerpts of Japanese) and drilling their vocabulary.
+An instance of the app will be hosted soon at [JapanVocab.com](https://japanvocab.com).

 ![](./images/story.png)

 ## Running